Ask us a question...

 Afraid not, generally, we don’t do ‘pass outs’ or re-admittance if you leave the building.

 Most shows may use strobe lighting and smoke effects and there’s usually signage up to let you know.
 If this is an issue, please let a member of staff know.

 Usually, yes.
 If a band has some, it will be on sale at the merchandise counter.

 If you think it’s absolutely necessary for the hours you’ll be in the venue then by all means.
 It’s probably best to have a sealed package of your prescribed medication and make it known to the Duty Manager – especially if it contains sharp needles and the like.
 If you have any special medical-related requirements, do let us know in advance, too.

 Be nice and don’t do anything stupid, basically.
 We reserve the right to refuse admission without a reason, so if you appear drunk or behave inappropriately in the queue, we might refuse you entry without a refund.
 Also be aware that in some cities, drinking alcohol in the street or on public transport is against the law.
 Please remember that if you’re drinking alcohol in the queue in Glasgow, you may be refused entry.
 Our venues, from time to time, use breathalysers too and anyone under 18 suspected of consuming alcohol will not be admitted (and will not get a refund).
 Our terms and conditions of entry are here.

 Sorry, but backstage is mostly just crew ferrying stuff back and forth.
 If you do see ‘meet and greet’ tickets or somesuch on sale, do check the full details before you buy them.

-We’re always after top-drawer bar staff, cloakroom attendants and people to man the box office to help run a great venue.
-Previous experience is useful, but not essential so if you’re interested in applying, just head to our Work With Us page and fill out the form.
+We’re always after top-drawer bar staff, cloakroom attendants and people to work in our box office and help run a great venue.
+Previous experience is useful, but not essential so if you’re interested in applying, just head to our Work With Us page.